Bestseller · Audio guide included

 • Torre del Oro — 13th-century watchtower right at the jetty

-• Triana — Seville's flamenco district from its river side
+• Triana — Seville's flamenco district seen from its river side

-• Puente de Isabel II — the iconic bridge to Triana
+• Puente de Triana (1852) — the historic bridge to Triana

 What's included